Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 For details, see [Enable ARCore documentation](https://developers.google.com/ar/develop/java/enable-arcore#manifest).

-4. Under the line `<!-- %%INSERT_FEATURES -->`, add the following line to give
+  - Under the line `<!-- %%INSERT_FEATURES -->`, add the following line to give
 permission to access the camera to ARCore.
 ```
 <uses-feature android:name="android.hardware.camera.ar" android:required="true"/>
 ```

-5. Set the minimum SDK version `android:minSdkVersion` to 24 for AR required application and 14 for AR optional application.
+  - Set the minimum SDK version `android:minSdkVersion` to 24 for AR required application and 14 for AR optional application.
 ```
 <uses-sdk android:minSdkVersion="24" android:targetSdkVersion="28"/>
 ```

-6. Open the `build.gradle` file.
-In `dependencies`, add the ARCore dependency:
+3. In the `build.gradle` file, in `dependencies`, add the ARCore dependency:
 ```
 dependencies {
     implementation fileTree(dir: 'libs', include: ['*.jar', '*.aar'])